-- 2513 Introduction to Psychology Studies important scientific principles of human behavior, with emphasis on their application to personal and social problems.
+- Introduction to Psychology Studies important scientific principles of human behavior, with emphasis on their application to personal and social problems.
 (F, S) ACTS: PSYC 1103 - 2633 Child and Adolescent Development Examines the nature and development of the child and the adolescent, including physical, cognitive, and psychosocial development.
-PSY 2513 is a recommended pre-requisite.
-(D) - 2813 Introduction to Abnormal Psychology Reviews the many facets of abnormal behavior, including causation, therapy, and prevention.
+Recommended prerequisite: PSY 2513.
+(D) - Introduction to Abnormal Psychology Reviews the many facets of abnormal behavior, including causation, therapy, and prevention.
 Pre-requisite: PSY 2513.
 (F, S)